RinaldoBenaccetta/anah/readme.md

 The output path will reproduce the path found in pages folder.
 By default, the output will be written to the output folder provided in options.
-The datas are these found in the datas folder merged with the frontmatter datas of the pages.
-Global datas are calculated by Anah and can be used in templates.
+The data are the ones found in the data folder merged with the front-matter data of the pages.
+Global data are calculated by Anah and can be used in templates.

 #### Options